Respond!

-Respond Housing Association and Service Provide is a housing association and service provider, with a staff of over 350.
-Respond have 1,453 homes in construction around the country (2023).
+Respond is a construction-led Approved Housing Body and service provider, with a staff of over 350.
+17,008 tenants live in 7,761 properties across the 26 counties that Respond either own or manage.
+Respond also provide a range of services for families and individuals within their communities.
+This includes emergency accommodation with 24/7 support for families who are homeless in six Family Homeless Services, three Day Care Services for Older People, 15 Early Childhood Care and Education, Family Support and Refugee Resettlement services.
 A founder of Respond in 1981, Fr.
-Patrick Coogan OFM, served as CEO for over thirty years retiring in 2015.
-The current CEO is Declan Dunne.
+Patrick Cogan OFM, was CEO for over thirty years retiring in 2015 and dying in October 2022.
+The CEO is now Declan Dunne.

 Direct Construction

 Respond deliver social and cost rental homes.
 In 2022, they delivered the first purpose build cost rental homes in Ireland, alongside their partners.
 Respond are one of the few Approved Housing Bodies in the country to directly manage construction.
 Respond have their own in house Development team, led by Parag Joglekar.
 The team is a multi-disciplinary team of registered architects, quantity surveyors, planners, clerks of works, technicians and project managers who deal with all aspects of construction and project delivery.

 Managing Housing

-Respond is responsible for various housing developments with 7,084 homes in the 26 counties of Ireland.
+Respond is responsible for various housing developments with 7,761 homes in the 26 counties of Ireland.
 These are managed by a Housing department led by Neil Bolton and made up of a tenant relations team who work with tenants to build and support communities where people want to live and as asset management team that maintain, repair and upgrade Respond homes.
 Respond report that 90% of their tenants are satisfied with their overall service.